 Many people think that professional blood cleanup technicians are also investigators like it happens in thrilling television shows like CSI, and Dexter among others.
 In reality, crime scene cleanup professionals are not detectives or investigators.

 Crime scenes investigation is strictly handled by the relevant law enforcement forces.
 Crime scene cleaners only take over after investigators have left the scenes after a thorough investigation.

 - Crime scenes are cleaned by Law Enforcers

 Most people have this perception that law enforcement professionals are involved with crime scenes cleaning.
 As mentioned earlier, this myth is as a result of people watching too many movies whereby crime scene investigators handle everything from collecting evidence, assessment, and biohazard /blood cleanup to solving the respective crimes.

 Well, this myth is not true.
 In fact, law enforcement forces are never involved in actual crime scene cleaning.
 Crime scene cleanup is purely handled by professional crime scene cleaners.
-These technicians are highly trained, skilled, experienced, insured and certified on crime scene cleanup.
+These technicians are highly trained, skilled, experienced, insured and certified on trauma cleanup.

 Professional crime scene cleaners are normally equipped with the right equipment/supplies, techniques, and skills to ensure that crime scenes are not contaminated in any way.